-Demi Rose Showcases Her Insane Cleavage And Jaw Dropping Curves While Swimming In Spain
+Demi Rose Showcases Her Insane Cleavage And Jaw-Dropping Curves While Swimming In Spain

 Demi Rose shared a set of steamy photos for her 14.8 million Instagram followers to obsess over again.
 She flaunted her curvy figure while she posed in the shallow end of a pool.

-In her first picture, Demi laid on her stomach as she propped herself up on her elbows, which allowed for a slight arch in her back.
-The position also allowed for her backside to rise above the surface of the pool.
+In her first picture, Demi lay on her stomach as she propped herself up on her elbows and slightly arched her back.
+The position also allowed her backside to rise above the surface of the pool.
 The depth of the water that she rested in was very shallow, as only her forearms fell below the water.
-Demi’s insanely low-cut suit exposed a large amount of her cleavage.
+Demi revealed a large amount of her cleavage in the insanely low-cut suit.

-The 25-year-old’s long, dark brown hair was soaking wet, and was slicked back against her head.
-She gazed away from the camera while she maintained a neutral face for the shot.
+The 25-year-old’s long, dark brown hair was soaking wet and was slicked back against her head.
+She gazed away from the camera while she maintained a neutral expression for the shot.

 In the second photo, Demi’s photographer captured the curves of her body in a side profile.
 She appeared to be positioned in the same location as the previous picture.
 In this pose, however, she brought her right hand to gently caress the side of her face as she looked off into the distance.
 Her full lips were slightly parted and her eyes were closed.
 With the picture taken from the side, Demi’s pert backside was more easily visible.